dankamongmen/notcurses/README.md

 void ncselector_previtem(struct ncselector* n, char** newitem);
 void ncselector_nextitem(struct ncselector* n, char** newitem);

+// Offer the input to the ncselector.
+If it's relevant, this function returns
+// true, and the input ought not be processed further.
+If it's irrelevant to
+// the selector, false is returned.
+Relevant inputs include:
+//  * a mouse click on an item
+//  * a mouse scrollwheel event
+//  * a mouse click on the scrolling arrows
+//  * a mouse click outside of an unrolled menu (the menu is rolled up)
+//  * up, down, pgup, or pgdown on an unrolled menu (navigates among items) bool ncselector_offer_input(struct ncselector* n, const struct ncinput* nc);

 // Destroy the ncselector.
 If 'item' is not NULL, the last selected option will
 // be strdup()ed and assigned to '*item' (and must be free()d by the caller). void ncselector_destroy(struct ncselector* n, char** item);